 What is your best moment at Hydrogen so far?

 I have been here a long time and have some amazing memories, such as the incentive trips we’ve been on - Las Vegas, Hvar and Tokyo.
-We’re lucky to have such a great team, systems and support and it’s been amazing seeing the people around me develop over time too.Posted about 1 year ago
+We’re lucky to have such a great team, systems and support and it’s been amazing seeing the people around me develop over time too.Posted over 1 year ago